-Many years ago Dr. Greatbatch spoke at a Scripture Science Forum in Joplin, Mo.
-Because I am unable, at this time, to put my hands on a copy of his remarks on that occasion, the following is a condensation of an excellent article, "Man of the Millennium" by Joseph Radder.
+The inventor of the implantable pacemaker was the lat Dr. Wilson Greatbatch.
+Many years ago I heard him speak at a Scripture Science Forum in Joplin, Mo.
+Because I am unable, at this time, to put my hands on a copy of his remarks on that occasion, the following is a condensation of an excellent article about him titled "Man of the Millennium", written by Joseph Radder.

+You've probably never heard of Dr. Greatbatch.
 There is a reason why Dr. Greatbatch's name is not as familiar as that of Jonas Salk, Thomas Edison, and Alexander Graham Bell.
 That's the way he wanted it.
 As the inventor of the "implantable pacemaker" he could have been both rich a famous, but chose instead to liven a modest life in the obscure town of Clarence, N.Y.
 His home is a small, red brick, 19th century school house.
+He is quick to point out that there were pacemakers before, but they were large and cumbersome units outside of the body.
+The invention that God gave him was both "implantable" and "practical".

 His garage workshop features his "desk" which is merely a door resting on two filing cabinets.
 His book shelves are wooden planks on piles of bricks.
 Wilson is a deeply religious man and is quick to credit God for all of his successes.
-He holds over 150 patents and numerous other honors.
+He holds over 150 patents and has received numerous other honors.

 During W.W.
-II his military career exposed him to many dangers.
-While others died around him, he concluded that God had spared him for a purpose.
+II he survived many close calls.
+While others died around him, he concluded that God had perhaps spared him for a purpose.
+It seems that the pacemaker was a part of God's plan for his life.
 As an electronic genius he helped develop the instrumentation that would accompany monkeys in outer space.
-While working as an assistant professor of electrical engineering at the University of Buffalo he "accidentally" discovered the way to make an implantable pacemaker.
+This experience was invaluable in developing the pacemaker.
+While working as an assistant professor of electrical engineering at the University of Buffalo another key part of the puzzle came into focus.
+He "accidentally" discovered how to make an implantable pacemaker a reality.
 In retrospect, of course, he knows this discovery was not an accident at all.
 God was orchestrating his life for a purpose.